 The Paris Pass also includes a Paris Visite Travelcard, which can be used on the Paris metro trains and buses.

 Basically, the Paris Pass is an amped-up version of the Paris Museum Pass.

 For some, the Paris Pass might include more than what’s needed or can be done in a single trip, making it waste of money.
 This is why I chose to go with the Paris Museum Pass.

 Is the Paris Museum Pass worth it?

 For most Paris visitors, yes!
-If you plan to visit more than a few museums, the Paris Museum Pass it absolutely worth it.
-Not only will the pass save you money, but it can also save you time (ie, skip the line or VIP line access).
+If you plan to visit more than a few museums while in Paris, the Paris Museum Pass it absolutely worth it.
+Not only will this pass save you money, but it can also save you time (ie, skip the line or VIP line access).

 On my most recent visit to Paris, I purchased the 4-day pass.
 Between all of the museums I visited, separate entry fees totaled €75.